sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ICA_components.md

 The [pop_headplot.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_headplot.m) window below appears.
-You may use the Matlab rotate 3-D option to rotate these headplots with the mouse.
+You may use the Matlab rotate 3-D option to rotate these headplots.
 Else, enter a different *view* angle in the window above.

 ![375px]({{ site.baseurl }}/assets/images/93ICA_3D.jpg)

-For more information on this interface and how to perform coregistration, see the [Plotting ERP Data in 3-D](http://localhost:4000/tutorials/08_Plot_data/Data_Averaging.html).
+For more information on this interface and how to perform coregistration of electrode and head model, see the [Plotting ERP Data in 3-D](http://localhost:4000/tutorials/08_Plot_data/Data_Averaging.html).